dvinay/Spring-crash-course/Readme.md

 ### Spring Sterotype Annotations ###
 - Sterotype Annotation @Component
-	-@Component is similar to bean tag in the configuration file -spring creates a bean, using new keyword e.g: Student student = new Student();
+	- @Component is similar to bean tag in the configuration file
+	- spring creates a bean, using new keyword like Student student = new Student();
-	- we can change the bean name by giving the name in @Component annotation like @Component("beanName") -we have to include following line in configuration file to spring container search the classes with @Component annotation
+	- we can change the bean name by giving the name in @Component annotation like @Component("beanName")
+	- we have to include following line in configuration file to spring container search the classes with @Component annotation
 	- spring search the base package and sub package also for component
 	- Note: annotation-config is optional part
 ```XML